koytex/Solarsystem/README.md

 Some tasks we have to finish in our computer science class related to computer graphics.

 Additional changes for testing purpose.
+Even more changes...